GatherLab/me-characterisation/README.md

-# Magnetoelectric Device Measurement and Readout
+# Magnetoelectric Device Characterisation

-Software to control DC and RF coil to characterize ME devices.
+Software that interfaces several hardware components (listed below) to determine the performance of magnetoelectric thin films.
+The software allows for calibration of the devices, and control of a pair of DC Helmholtz coils as well as a high-frequency AC coil.

+Self-built electronics are interfaced with an Arduino.

 ## Setup
 ### First Setup

-- Install the python packages provided by requirements.txt best in a new virtual environment
+1. Install the python packages provided by requirements.txt best in a new virtual environment
-- Install Ultra Sigma from the rigol website (https://www.rigolna.com/download/), takes ages to download and install
+2. Install Ultra Sigma from the rigol website (https://www.rigolna.com/download/), takes ages to download and install
-- Install Ultra Scope from rigol website
+3. Install Ultra Scope from rigol website
-- Connect oscilloscope
+4. Connect oscilloscope
-- I couldn't make Ultra sigma work but the oscilloscope is now recognized by windows
+5. I couldn't make Ultra sigma work but the oscilloscope is now recognized by windows
-- Download Voltcraft PPS-16005 software (https://www.conrad.de/de/p/voltcraft-pps-16005-labornetzgeraet-einstellbar-1-36-v-dc-0-10-a-360-w-usb-remote-programmierbar-anzahl-ausgaenge-2-513914.html?refresh=true#productDownloads)
+6. Download Voltcraft PPS-16005 software (https://www.conrad.de/de/p/voltcraft-pps-16005-labornetzgeraet-einstellbar-1-36-v-dc-0-10-a-360-w-usb-remote-programmierbar-anzahl-ausgaenge-2-513914.html?refresh=true#productDownloads)
-- Against all intuition the voltcraft pps-16005 must be set to normal mode when controlled remotly by the pc and not to "Remote Control" on the rear side of the device.
+7. Against all intuition the voltcraft pps-16005 must be set to normal mode when controlled remotly by the pc and not to "Remote Control" on the rear side of the device.
-- Connect KORAD 3005P and install the software
+8. Connect KORAD 3005P and install the software

 ### Development
 - Python formatter: black